October 28, 2020

-With 90% of companies investing in big data solutions, keeping up with industry is key.
-Utilizing digital analysis platform technology can help ensure sustainable, profitable growth for the entire supply chain.
-This kind of technology can provide insight into equipment performance, predictive maintenance needs and real-time inventory tracking.
-Products like CogniPRO Link™, featured at foodpro 2017 in Sydney, Australia, not only help identify inefficiencies within the production line but also provide real-time actionable solutions.
+Digital analysis platform technology can help ensure sustainable, profitable growth for the entire supply chain.
+This kind of technology can provide insight into equipment performance, predictive maintenance needs, and real-time inventory tracking.

-The 2011 Food Safety Modernization Act, put into place by the Food and Drug Administration of the United States, has created a catalyst for global change in the food industry.
-Focusing on compliance, prevention and the complexities of the global supply chain, this law has steered the food industry toward an even more proactive mindset when it comes to food safety.
+The 2011 Food Safety Modernization Act (FSMA), put into place by the U.S. Food and Drug Administration, has created a catalyst for global change in the food industry.
+Focusing on compliance, prevention, and the complexities of the global supply chain, this law steered the food industry toward a proactive mindset when it comes to food safety.

-The use of real-time temperature tracking sensors can help companies closely monitor food safety data points, ensuring efficient cold chain management.
-Through this technology, the supply chain can work together to become compliant with local and global regulations such as those described above.
-By using automated Hazard Analysis and Critical Control Points (HACCP) checklists during production, manufacturing and transporting processes, companies have access to consistent, meaningful data that empower them to implement food safety solutions.
+Industry 4.0, focused on data and machine learning, uses technology such as real-time temperature tracking sensors.
+The sensors help companies closely monitor food safety data points, ensuring efficient cold chain management.
+This data enables the supply chain to work together to become compliant with local and global regulations.
+By using automated Hazard Analysis Critical Control Points (HACCP) checklists during the production, manufacturing, and transporting processes, companies have access to consistent, meaningful data that empowers them to implement food safety solutions.

-Consumers expect transparency from the companies that they buy from — especially in the food industry.
-Implementing transparency and traceability along the global supply chain will help food companies win business by driving consumer trust and loyalty.
-Although domestic and international regulations can increase the complexity of the global food supply chain, IoT technologies can make it easy for both consumers and companies to track products.
+Consumers expect transparency from the companies they buy from — especially in the food industry.
+Implementing traceability along the global supply chain helps food companies win business by driving consumer trust and loyalty.
+Although domestic and international regulations can increase the complexity of the global food supply chain, this data can make it easier for both consumers and companies to track products.

-IoT is powerful and can connect the supply chain to real-time product data, creating endless opportunities for the food industry.
+The Industry 4.0 Revolution continues to help the food industry uncover ways to connect the food supply chain to real-time product data, creating endless opportunities for food manufacturers and retailers.
 Companies can reap the benefits by finding and solving inefficiencies in the supply chain, meeting and exceeding food safety regulations, and providing transparency to consumers.
-What benefits have you seen due to IoT in the food industry?